 The newly built monastery of St. Clement of Ohrid has a long history and is a must-see when visiting Ohrid.
 Originally there was a small church where St. Clement prepared priests to serve.
 Later in the ages, the church was transformed into a mosque and eventually became an Orthodox church again.
-Nowadays, the monastery complex store St. Clement’s relics.
+Nowadays, the monastery complex stores St. Clement’s relics.

 The Monastery of St. Naum is just 20 km from Ohrid and it’s one of the most sacred places for the orthodox believers.
 The legend says that if you kneel next to St. Naum’s grave you can hear his beating heart.
 The area around the monastery is pleasant and peaceful.
-Moreover, there are beautiful peacocks strolling around and lots of benches to relax.
+Moreover, beautiful peacocks are strolling around and lots of benches to relax.

 While there, you can visit the springs that form the headwaters of the Ohrid Lake.
 Take a small boat and sail on their remarkably pure water.
 I strongly advise you not to miss this trip as it’s one of the biggest tourist attractions in Macedonia.
-If you decide to go there, keep in mind that there is a cheap public transport from Ohrid to the monastery and you don’t need to take a taxi.
+If you decide to go there, keep in mind that there is cheap public transport from Ohrid to the monastery and you don’t need to take a taxi.
 You can take a boat as well but it’s not a budget decision.

 Having a lake at a hand’s distance you might think about a boat tour.
 Surely, that’s one of the main things to do in Ohrid.
-There are big boats taking people in the lake but there are numerous local people that offer a boat tour as well and usually, it’s cheaper.
+There are big boats taking people to the lake but there are numerous local people that offer a boat tour as well and usually, it’s cheaper.
 Jump on a boat, feel the breeze in your hair and enjoy the trip.

 Buy some pearls

 Ohrid is famous for the production of unique pearls.
-They are handmade and the process has been kept in secret for decades.
+They are handmade and the process has been kept secret for decades.
 The only thing that it’s known is that in the recipe they use scales of a very special fish that only exists in the Ohrid Lake.